nikigithub/Playlytics/README.md

 Playlytics
 =======
-A JavaScript, HTML5, CSS3 web application that calculates the coolness factor ratio for your Spotify playlist.
+A JavaScript, HTML5, CSS3 web application that calculates the coolness factor ratio of your Spotify playlist.

 Features
 --------